[vc_row 0=””][vc_column][vc_column_text 0=””]

 5. History of Christian Faith

-There is no doubt that Rome is the base of western culture influencing with literature, language and law, and for more than two millennia, has been a religious capital, especially for the Christian Faith.
+There is no doubt that Rome is the base of western culture influencing literature, language and law, and for more than two millennia, has been a religious capital, especially for the Christian Faith.
 From centuries past till today, it is a centre for pilgrimages as the Pope resides here.
 Also, visitors in the hundreds of thousands visit the Saints and Martyrs and Tombs of Apostles.
+Tours of the Colosseum.

 Colosseum Rome Probity